 Where did this all begin?
 Well, it was that legendary Lucozade television ad in the eighties that first captured my attention, featuring the British athlete Daley Thompson exploding out of the starting blocks to the galloping sound of Iron Maiden‘s ‘Phantom Of The Opera’.
 In the nineties, I was inspired by those hard rock riffs and signature soaring guitar solos of Slash in Guns N’ Roses, then later by the sheer rhythmic intensity of James Hetfield‘s playing in Metallica, not to mention his band-mate Kirk Hammett‘s blistering solos.
 Like many before me, I would naturally discover the electric sound of the late Jimi Hendrix with all his eccentricities, playing his olympic white Fender Stratocaster unlike any other guitarist on the planet.
 Genius.
 Then, my musical tastes widened further and I found myself spell-bound by the raw, emotive power being expressed by the inimitable blues playing of the legendary Gary Moore.

 However, I have always been inclined towards an all or nothing approach to anything I do and just don’t believe in doing anything half-heartedly, so, given that I was actively engaged in martial arts that demanded most of my spare time until my late twenties, I didn’t even get around to actually buying a guitar until quite recently …well into my thirties!
 By this time, not unlike the Superman mythology of Kal-El being inextricably drawn to the crystal and to his fortress of solitude to finally begin his training, the call was simply too loud to ignore and at long last I finally bought my very first guitar: an Epiphone Les Paul electric guitar in vintage sunburst.
-Due to the rather unexpected life events that followed though, it remained boxed whilst I suddenly found myself desperately trying to deal with the challenges of being a thirty-something Dad who had just lost his career due to the company he worked for going bust, and as a result, shortly thereafter also shockingly losing his fiancée.
-To be fair though and speaking philosophically, despite being together for the most part for just over six years, I have to admit on reflection that there was a growing rift in my relationship with my Son’s mother that regrettably would have lead to our relationship ending eventually due to irreconcilable differences, even if I hadn’t been made redundant at the time.
+Due to the rather unexpected life events that followed though, it remained boxed whilst I suddenly found myself desperately trying to deal with the challenges of being a thirty-something Dad who had just lost his career due to the company he worked for going bust and, as a result, shortly thereafter also shockingly losing his partner, who decided the grass was greener without me.
+To be fair though and speaking philosophically, despite being together for the most part for just over six years, I have to admit on reflection that there was a growing rift in my relationship with my Son’s mother that regrettably would have lead to our relationship ending eventually due to irreconcilable differences even if I hadn’t been made redundant at the time.
 Still, losing your career, an awesome woman you thought you’d spend the rest of your life with, your car, and, for a moment there, even access to your baby boy, is enough to push anyone to either find a bridge …or pick up a guitar!

 Well, this brings us up to date to 2nd August 2009.
 I am fighting to see my baby boy.
 I am fighting to rebuild a career.
 I am fighting to keep a roof over my head.
 I am at WAR!